Watch in: English हिंदी తెలుగు தமிழ்

 Will North Indian students face difficulties in adapting to life at IIT Madras?

-Here are certain aspects that students from North India might be apprehensive about:
+Here are some aspects students from North India are often curious about:

 Staff

-All of the staff in the campus understand Hindi enough to communicate with the students.
+Most staff members on campus understand enough Hindi and English to communicate comfortably with students.
 Half of the working personnel here are from North India, hence there are no gaps in communication.
-Securities, vendors, cafe serving crew, etc provide a healthy surrounding and are very helpful.
+Securities, vendors, cafe serving crew, etc., provide a healthy surrounding and are very helpful.

 Food

 Food can be one of the greatest fears while studying in another state.
-IIT Madras' mess functions in such a way that no student is forced to eat whatever is served to them.
-There is a wide variety of North, South, and Jain caterers which are offered to students to choose from, along with a mess food court.
-The in-campus food courts contain a wide array of dishes to taste, offered at a fair price.
+The IIT Madras mess functions in such a way that no student is forced to eat whatever is served to them.
+There are a wide variety of North, South, and Jain caterers who offer a variety of dishes for students to choose from, along with a mess food court.
+The in-campus food courts contain a wide array of dishes offered at a fair price.
 There is also a late-night food truck to satisfy odd-time cravings!

 Academics